ANDREW0307/leetcode/README.md

-my solutions to leetcode problems with commented explanations for educational purposes and to document my progress.
-Please submit a PR if anything is wrong or could be explained better!
+my solutions to leetcode problems with commented explanations to document my progress and potentially help others Please submit a PR if anything is wrong or could be explained better!